Fazil005/Ai-resume-analyzer/README.md

 # 📄 AI Resume Analyzer

-A Streamlit-based web application that analyzes resumes against job descriptions using semantic similarity and skill matching.
+A Streamlit-based web application that analyzes resumes against job descriptions using semantic similarity and skill matching.A lightweight AI-powered tool that helps job seekers evaluate resume-job fit and identify missing skills using semantic similarity.

 ## 🚀 Features